TheOdinProject/curriculum/foundations/installations/installations.md

 ![Close Virtual Machine Menu](https://cdn.statically.io/gh/TheOdinProject/curriculum/9ec5047b3ffdbd4ef4ecc609fb4f52f9b188830f/foundations/installations/prerequisites/imgs/VM_04.png)

-To be safe, click the "Send the shutdown signal" radio and hit OK.
+To be safe, click the **Send the shutdown signal** radio and hit OK.
 This will safely power down your VM and your files will not get corrupted.

 </details>